Rob McGibbon interviews Felicity Kendal at Cadogan Hall Chelsea, in 2012. Photo © Hattie Miles/RobMcGibbon

 By Rob McGibbon.
 Editor

-Appointed in March 2021, Bermingham was tasked by Sir Richard Branson with firmly establishing the Virgin brand upon the global hotel landscape, as well its culture and, most significantly, its customer experience.
+Appointed in March 2021, Birmingham was tasked by Sir Richard Branson with firmly establishing the Virgin brand upon the global hotel landscape, as well its culture and, most significantly, its customer experience.
 Well, so far, he’s not doing too badly in what is a congested arena.

 More News & Interviews